V. G. Jog

 Vishnu Govind Jog, better known as V. G. Jog (22 February 1922 – 31 January 2004), was an Indian violinist.
 He was the foremost exponent of the violin in the Hindustani music tradition in the 20th century, and is credited for introducing this instrument into Hindustani music.

 Early life

-Born in Mumbai in 1922, he received his early training from S. C. Athavale and the late Ganpat Rao Purohit.
+Born in Wai, Maharashtra in 1922, he received his early training from S. C. Athavale and the late Ganpat Rao Purohit.
 At a very young age, he rubbed shoulders with all-time greats at the Bhatkhande College of Music, Lucknow, in the 1930s — the first great attempt at institutionalising traditional music instruction.
 Jog began his training at the age of twelve and was subsequently trained by some of the finest musicians of India, like Ustad Allauddin Khan and Pandit S. N. Ratanjankar.
 Sri Lanka's Pandith W.D.
 Amaradeva studied under Jog.

 Career

 Jog earned a master's degree in music from Bhatkhande Music Institute in Lucknow in 1944 and went on to teach there.
 He also taught at the Ali Akbar College of Music.
 He was a disciple of Baba Allauddin Khan.
 He performed and recorded with many of the greatest Hindustani musicians of the 20th century (including Bismillah Khan) and toured the world.
 He frequently performed for All India Radio's Calcutta division.